MikeyMike007/Responsive-websites/README.md

 }
 ```

-Aligns all the boxes at the start of the container.
-Elements will be at their true height.
-Please see below:
+aligns all the boxes at the start of the container. elements will be at their true height. please see below:

 ![](999-img/2021-08-29-16-43-59.png)